 One of the most valuable skills you will develop at the University is the ability to communicate effectively through writing.
-It is a skill universally valued by employers and graduate and professional programs, not to mention the instructors of your undergraduate courses.
+It is a skill that is universally valued by employers as well as graduate and professional programs, not to mention the instructors of your undergraduate courses.
+Writing cultivates self-expression and it fosters your ability to explain complex ideas.
 To that end, you must complete at least seven credits of writing-intensive ("W") courses.

 This is in addition to the 5-credit English composition requirement.
 Many colleges and schools require more than seven credits, or specify what courses you can choose from.
 Consult the General Education Requirements by School and College to compare the English Composition and additional writing requirements for each major.

-In college courses, your papers will not normally be summaries of what you have learned in class but in-depth exploration and investigation of aspects of topics discussed in lecture.
-In your papers you will have the opportunity to develop your own ideas and interpretations concerning what you are learning in class.
-In fact, much of your university education will occur not in the classroom, but in the research and writing of papers required by your courses.
+In college courses, your papers will not typically be summaries of what you have learned in class but in-depth exploration and investigation of aspects of topics discussed in lecture.
+In your papers, you will have the opportunity to develop your own ideas and interpretations concerning what you are learning in class.
+In fact, much of your university education will occur in the research and writing of papers required by your courses.